 Choosing Finishes and Scales for a Cohesive Look

-You’ll start by selecting finishes that pair well, creating a unified palette across storage, cabinetry, and hardware.
-Scale what you choose to achieve visual harmony—varying thickness, height, and proportion so no element dominates.
-Keep the look cohesive by aligning textures and tones, ensuring each piece reinforces the overall design language.
+You’ll start by picking finishes that actually get along, creating a unified palette across your storage, cabinetry, and hardware.
+Then, scale what you choose to get visual harmony.
+Varying thickness, height, and proportion ensures no single element tries to hog all the attention.
+It’s about teamwork, not a solo show.

 Finishes That Pair Well